xwang182/CS598Parallel/doc/intermediate_project_report.md

 # Reference
-[1] reference Li, Ying, Kai Ma, and Jiong Zhang.
+[1] Li, Ying, Kai Ma, and Jiong Zhang.
 "An Efficient Multicore Based Parallel Computing Approach for TSP Problems."
 Semantics, Knowledge and Grids (SKG), 2013 Ninth International Conference on.
 IEEE, 2013.

 [2] Leonardo Zambito, “The Traveling Salesman Problem:A Comprehensive Survey”, Submitted as a project for CSE 4080, Fall 2006, 1-23.